RahulsaravananS/BUDDI.AI-INTERN-ASSIGNMENT/README.md

 # Buddi7.py

-A graph that represent the the decision boundary is perpendicular to the regression line which classify 2 classes
+Two graphs in which one represent the misclassification with respect to various threshold and another represent the decision boundary is perpendicular to the regression line which classify 2 classes